 Using Single Sign-On (SSO)

-This HAProxy SSO solution allows you to implement SSO on a Microsoft Active Directory domain.
+The HAProxy Single Sign-On solution allows you to set up SSO on a Microsoft Active Directory domain.

 It is composed of a set of configuration files, and a program called spoa-sso, which talks to HAProxy using the SPOE (Stream Processing Offload Engine) protocol.